diegoscodes/diegoscodes/README.md

 - Queries are reformulated to improve retrieval recall
 - Context is retrieved using semantic search
-- Outputs are validated against evidence
+- Outputs are validated using structured schemas (Pydantic)
+- Orchestration is managed through modular components (LangChain)
 - The system retries when responses are not grounded

 This approach improves reliability, reduces hallucinations, and enables audit-ready outputs.